bhosaleharshita/Educhain/README.md

 - run: npm install (do this on all 3 prompts,may take some time | required only during first time setup)

-	//optional step to check working of backend
+	*Optional step to check working of backend*
 - run: node [script_name.js] (will run the specified script)